SUPPORT FOR JUDGES, COMPETITIONS AND CONVENTIONS

 Questions to ask yourself as a judge: Dance is expression – what message is the piece’s movement and choreography trying to express?

-Movement and choreography is “Age Appropriate” if it doesn’t:
+Movement and choreography is “Age Appropriate” if it DOES NOT include:

-- Contain sexually suggestive moves such as twerking (this excludes African, Afro-Caribbean or Brazilian Dance moves or any movement of hips, pelvis, buttock and torso that do not promote a sexualized message), sexualized “booty pops”, lip licking, finger licking/sucking, and breast or groin stroking, patting or pointing towards breast or genitalia, or lip pouting that promotes an sexual tone.
+- Contain sexually suggestive moves such as twerking (this excludes African, Afro-Caribbean or Brazilian Dance moves or any movement of hips, pelvis, buttock and torso that do not promote a sexualized message), sexualized “booty pops”, lip licking, finger licking/sucking, and breast or groin stroking, sexualized hair whipping and ponytail pulling, patting or pointing towards breast or genitalia, or lip pouting that promotes a sexual tone.

-- Mimic obscene gestures, drug or alcohol use, or gang activity (i.e. flashing “gang” symbols, middle finger, licking the hand and grabbing the crotch).
+- Mimic obscene gestures, drug or alcohol use, or gang activity (i.e. flashing “gang” symbols, etc.)

-- Use props that are sexually suggestive or meant to depict violence (whips, chains, guns or knives) unless they are part of age-appropriate storytelling (Pirates of the Caribbean, etc.)
+- Use props that are sexually suggestive or meant to depict violence (chairs, whips, chains, guns or knives, etc.) unless they are part of age-appropriate storytelling (Pirates of the Caribbean, etc.)

-- Crotch drops in a deep plié with knees and feet turned out, either by itself or multiple bouncing while engaged low on the floor.
+- Crotch drops in a deep plié t, either by itself or multiple bouncing while engaged low on the floor

 - Contain artistic concepts or themes with sexual connotations or references to drug or alcohol use (such as “partying at the club”)